AnnemarieSheehan/Walk-Hike-Run-Cork/README.md

 ### Strategy

 The design goal was to make the relevant information accessable to the target market.
 I wanted users to be visually drawn to each area through the use of picturesque photographs and descriptions of the various trails and parks.
+I used google maps to illustrate where the locations were, give some detail on each location and provided a link within each pin to bring the user directly to the relevant section of the walks page.
+Each section of the page or pages link back to each other so users can eaily move about the website to get the information they want.
+I have also provided a contact form that allows users to send in reviews of their own to be published, or to request other areas to be featured on the site.

 ### Scope
 This website is for anyone interested in the outdoors, and interested in exploration of tourist areas on foot.
 It offers trails and walks for all ages and abilities.
+It is also useful for beginners who would like to get to know the best areas for walking and the progressing onto hiking or running.
+Family friendly locations are also included.

 ### User Stories
 1. As a outdoor enthusiast, I want access to information online on places that are suitable to walk or hike in Co.
 Cork.
 It's an area I visit a lot and have been keen to get this information in one easily accessable place.